JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

     import kotlin.experimental.ExperimentalNativeApi
     import kotlin.native.Platform

+    @OptIn(ExperimentalNativeApi::class)
     actual fun determineCurrentRuntime(): CurrentRuntime {
         val name = Platform.osFamily.name.lowercase()
         return CurrentRuntime(name, null)
     }
     ```

-3. Use the IDE's suggestions to create the `iosTest/kotlin` directory:
+3. Create a new directory in the `shared/src` directory:

+   1. Right-click the `shared/src` directory and select **New | Directory**.
+The IDE will present a list of options.
+   2. Start typing the `iosTest/kotlin` path to narrow down the selection, then choose it from the list:

    ![Creating iOS test directory](create-ios-test-dir.png){width=350}

-4. In the `kotlin` folder, create a new `org.kmp.testing` directory.
+4. In the `iosTest/kotlin` directory, create a new `org.kmp.testing` directory.
 5. In this directory, create the `IOSRuntimeTest.kt` file and update it with the following iOS test:

     ```kotlin
+    package org.kmp.testing

     import kotlin.test.Test
     import kotlin.test.assertEquals